Thruscross Reservoir

-Thruscross Reservoir is the northernmost of four reservoirs in the Washburn valley, lying north of Otley and west of Harrogate in North Yorkshire, England, near the hamlet of Thruscross.
+Thruscross Reservoir is the northernmost of four reservoirs in the Washburn Valley, lying north of Otley and west of Harrogate in North Yorkshire, England, near the hamlet of Thruscross.
 It can be found on an unclassified road from the A59 road (where the road from Otley joins).
-Permission to construct the reservoir was granted via a water order in 1960 and Thruscross was completed in 1966, much later than the other three reservoirs which date back to the nineteenth century.
+Permission to construct the reservoir was granted to Leeds Corporation Waterworks via the Leeds (Lindley Wood Reservoir) Water Order 1960 (SI 1960/2298) and Thruscross was completed in 1966, much later than the other three reservoirs which date back to the nineteenth century.

 Flooded village

 The construction of the reservoir flooded the village of West End, which was already largely derelict following the decline of the flax industry.
 There is another hamlet close to the reservoir that retains the name of West End.
 The remains of a flax mill can be seen at the edge of the reservoir, and more of the village has been revealed at times of drought, such as the summers of 1989 and 1990.
 The work to build the reservoir included clearing trees, removing sacred items from the church, and exhuming bodies from the graveyard.